-Some cancer treatments involve taking out a woman’s ovaries, or causing them to stop working.
-This can lead to symptoms of menopause that can cause problems with everyday life.
+Some cancer treatments include taking out a woman’s ovaries.
+Or the treatment may cause the ovaries to stop working.
+This can lead to symptoms of menopause.
+These can cause problems with everyday life.
+And menopause puts you at risk for other health problems.
 But there are things you can do to manage menopause after cancer.

 What is menopause?

 Menopause is when a woman stops having menstrual periods.
 Normally, it happens slowly as a woman ages.
-Over time, her ovaries make less of the female hormones estrogen and progesterone.
-These hormone changes cause the symptoms of menopause.
-These include hot flashes, weight changes, tiredness, and low sex drive.
+Over time, the ovaries make less of the female hormones estrogen and progesterone.
+These hormone changes can cause symptoms.
+They can include:

 Why menopause can happen after cancer treatment

 Menopause can happen if cancer treatment affects a woman’s ovaries.
-The ovaries may be damaged by radiation treatment and not work normally.
+The ovaries may be damaged by radiation therapy and not work normally.
 Or the ovaries may be affected by medicines.
 Taking medicine such as tamoxifen can cause symptoms of menopause.
 Chemotherapy can cause the symptoms of menopause for months or years after treatment.
-Sometimes these hormone changes happen quickly, which can make the symptoms worse.
+Sometimes these hormone changes happen quickly.
+This can make the symptoms worse.

-In younger women, menopause symptoms may stop after treatment, and normal periods may start again.
+In younger women, menopause symptoms may stop after treatment.
+Normal menstrual periods may start again.
 In older women, the menopause is more likely to be lasting.
 No matter what a woman’s age is, if the ovaries are removed she will have permanent menopause.